Why use a Watchlist?

 Before creating a Watchlist, it’s important that you test Search Terms.
 This will ensure that they’re adequately defined so that they capture all relevant results, without generating too many False Positives.

 Once Search Terms are established, navigate to the Watchlist Dashboard.
-Click on the Three Dot Action Menu in the left-hand sidebar.
-Select Create Watchlist:
+Click on the Blue “New” Button in the top left-hand sidebar, then click on Watchlist:

-This opens the Create Watchlist console, which consists of a series of tabs where users set their Search Criteria.
-On the Create Watchlist tab, users assign a Watchlist name, select Start & End Dates, and set their Target Demo (see Pro Tips below for more).
+This opens the Add Watchlist console, which consists of a series of tabs where users set their Search Criteria.
+On the Watchlist Details tab, users assign a Watchlist name, select Start & End Dates, and set their Target Demo (see Pro Tips below for more).
 Complete all fields and click Next to proceed:

-On the Add to Folder tab, users select where to store their Watchlist.
-By default, Watchlists save to Shared Watchlists, where they’ll be accessible to all Org users.
-To save a Watchlist privately, so that it’s only accessible to you, click My Watchlists.
-Next, select the Folder where you’d like to save the Watchlist or click Save to Root Level.
+On the Select Folder Tab, users select where to store their Watchlist.
+By default, Watchlists save to Shared Folders, where they’ll be accessible to all Org users.
+To save a Watchlist privately, so that it’s only accessible to you, click My Folders.
+Next, select the Folder where you’d like to save the Watchlist or click Save to Root Folder.
 Once you’ve made your selection, click Next to proceed:

-On the Actions tab, users elect to receive Watchlist Notifications via email either Immediately, Daily, Weekly, or Never.
+On the Notifications Tab, users elect to receive Watchlist Notifications via email either Immediately, Daily, Weekly, Monthly or Never.
 To add an alert, first select your desired frequency.
 In the case of Daily Notifications, you’ll need to set a time to receive the alert.
 For Weekly Notifications, you’ll need to set both a day and time:

-Once created, users can immediately access their Watchlist by navigating to the Folder to which they saved it.
-Depending on the duration and scope of your Search Criteria, note that it may take a few minutes for Mentions to generate.
+Once complete, click the Create Watchlist button, and then a Watchlist notification will appear, giving you the choice to Create Another Watchlist, or Close.
+If Close is selected, you will be redirected to the Watchlist homepage where users can access their Watchlist by navigating to the Folder to which they saved it.
+Depending on the duration and scope of your Search Criteria, note that it may take a few minutes for Mentions to generate:

-- Target Demos are based on the most recent National 12+ Nielsen Book.
-When a specific Demo is selected during Watchlist creation, Analytics data will reflect only that demographic.
+Target Demos are based on the most recent National 12+ Nielsen Book.
+When a specific Demographic is selected during Watchlist creation, Analytics data will reflect only that demographic.
 If no demo is selected, Analytics data will display the total audience number across all demographics.